csci-3081-20-f26/lab03/README.md

 ## Goal

 The primary goal of this lab is to introduce C++ debugging and to learn how to build C++ classes.
-You'll debug four crashing bugs in a provided image-editing program using gdb, then refactor the code into three classes — `Color`, `Image`, and `ImageEditor` — each split into header and implementation files.
+You'll debug bugs in a provided image-editing program using gdb, then refactor the code into three classes, each split into header and implementation files.

 ## What You Will Learn